 Pediatric Board Review Home Study (Online) Course Now Available

 Children’s National now offers an online version of our annual Pediatric Board Review Course.
 The online course allows you to study for the boards to refresh your pediatric knowledge at your own pace from the convenience of your home or office.
-Please see the Home Study page for more information.
+Please see the 2013 Home Study pages for more information.

 2013 Pediatric Board Review Live Course